sebranly/WordyWorld/CONTRIBUTING.md

 If you develop apps or have some skills in React/React Native/CSS/TypeScript/etc., you can help me by contributing to this project.
 Both new features and bug fixes are accepted.

+### Setup

+- `app.json` is not being tracked on purpose by git (added to `.gitignore`) as it may contain API keys.
+After cloning the repository, run `cp app.json.example app.json` from the root.

 ### Git workflow

 - First, fork this repository so that you have a copy of it.